CBD In Kentucky

 A myriad of CBD products can also be ordered online — everything from CBD honey to CBD cake pops, CBD-infused beverages, and even CBD cotton candy and popcorn.
 Online shops often offer a much wide array of products than brick and mortar shops.

 The bottom line is that unlike those less fortunate folks in states where CBD is still prohibited, Kentuckians may purchase and use CBD oils produced from hemp without fear of legal ramifications.
 The same cannot be said for oils produced from marijuana.
-Moreover, whether or not pure CBD-infused products such as edibles and beverages will remain legal is in the hands of the FDA which, according to officials there, could have an answer by the fall of 2019.
-And now we wait.

 - NORML – Kentucky Laws & Penalties